 Within the EU the transport sector is currently responsible for a large share of greenhouse gas emissions and is thus a major contributor to climate change.
 While most other economic sectors, such as power production and industry, have reduced their emissions since 1990, those from transport have in fact risen.
 In the UK transport now represents the single largest contributor to the total greenhouse gas emissions.
 Globally speaking, the carbon footprint of the car industry alone contributed 9% to the total annual greenhouse gas emissions for the year 2018.
 It was also recently reported that the growing worldwide demand for SUVs has been the second biggest cause of the increase in global emissions from 2010 to 2018.

 Transport also continues to be a significant source of air pollution, especially in urban environments.
 Air pollution is responsible for millions of premature deaths worldwide.
 The results of a recent global survey indicate that, on average, air pollution cuts almost three years from human life expectancy.
 Car exhausts are also known to be a serious threat to children's health, making them particularly at risk of developing asthma and stunted lungs.
 Furthermore, climate change and air pollution are both critical factors in driving the decline of ecosystems and biodiversity that we are experiencing.

-While deep transformative changes in our societies need to be sought at a global level, we all have opportunities to make an individual impact and shift our lifestyles towards cleaner transport alternatives.
+While deep transformative changes in our societies should be sought at a global level, the political inertia towards the emergency we are facing doesn't leave us much choice: action must come from us, the poeple.
+We all have opportunities to make an individual impact and shift our lifestyles towards cleaner transport alternatives.